-92. By also addressing the conditions relating to jurisdiction and admissibility provided for by the Convention and the application of substantive standards, this model could provide for enhanced protection of the human right to a healthy environment, beyond what would be possible under
+93. By also addressing the operation of the Convention's procedural requirements and the application its of substantive standards, this model could provide for enhanced protection of the human right to a healthy environment, beyond what would be possible under Models I or II, which would apply existing rules and procedures.
+Under the current understanding of jurisdiction within the meaning of Article 1 of the Convention, the potential transboundary causes of some

-146 Summary, Knox, p.
+139 Summary, Knox, p.
 5

-147 For example, for Protocol no. 12 to the Convention (ETS No. 177, general prohibition on discrimination), from the beginning of drafting to its entry into force took seven years.
+140 For example, for Protocol no. 12 to the Convention (ETS No. 177, general prohibition on discrimination), from the beginning of drafting to its entry into force took seven years.

-148 Only one (Protocol No. 6) of the six additional protocols to the Convention has been ratified all of the 46 member States, and Protocol No. 12 has been ratified by only 20.
+141 Only one (Protocol No. 6) of the six additional protocols to the Convention has been ratified all of the 46 member States, and Protocol No. 12 has been ratified by only 20.
 Each of the others (Protocols Nos.
 1, 4, 7, and 13), however, has been ratified by over 40 member States.

-Models I or II, which would apply existing rules and procedures.
-Under the current understanding of jurisdiction within the meaning of Article 1 of the Convention, it may not be possible to invoke the potential transboundary causes of some environmental harm before the Court (but see above, §§ 19-21).149 Amendments to the rules on jurisdiction could allow for more comprehensive protection of individuals' human right to a healthy environment.
-Furthermore, granting NGOs standing to bring public interest cases could improve access to justice to defend environmental interests with a collective dimension.150 Easing the burden of proof on the applicants may also be considered, as well as specific provisions on environmental human rights defenders to foster a safer and more enabling environment for them.
+environmental harm might leave victims unable to invoke the Convention, or to bring their cases before the Court.
+Amendments to the rules on jurisdiction addressing such issues could allow for more comprehensive protection of individuals human right to a healthy environment.
+Furthermore, granting NGOs standing to bring public interest cases could improve access to justice for collective environmental interests.
+Easing the burden of proof on the applicants may also be considered, as well as specific provisions on environmental human rights defenders to foster a safer and more enabling environment for them.

-93. It should be recalled that the Court's Verein KlimaSeniorinnen Schweiz judgment marked a significant evolution in the Court's caselaw, recognising a possibility for representative associations to bring applications on behalf of their members in climate change cases (see further above).
+- 94. It should be recalled that the Court's Klimaseniorinnen judgment marked a significant evolution in the Court's caselaw, recognising a possibility for representative associations to bring applications on behalf of their members in climate change cases (see further above).
 The Court in this judgment also appears to have left open the possibility of further developments in its caselaw concerning extraterritorial jurisdiction in cases of transboundary harm.
-Whilst these considerations do not relate to protection of the right to a healthy environment, they are relevant to the question of procedural requirements in environmental cases brought under existing rights.

-94. Depending on what is negotiated, a Model III Protocol could require the Court to apply different standards to claims based on the human right to a healthy environment compared to claims based on other Convention rights.
+Whilst these considerations do not relate to protection of the right to a healthy environment, they are relevant to the question of procedural requirements in environmental cases brought under existing rights. - 95.
+Depending on what is negotiated, a Model III Protocol could require the Court to apply different standards to claims based on the human right to a healthy environment compared to claims based on other Convention rights.
 This could potentially lead to fragmentation of the Court's treatment of claims, depending on the right involved, even within a single application concerning the human right to a healthy environment and other rights.
-That said, in the Verein KlimaSeniorinnen Schweiz case, the Court has already shown itself capable of taking a differentiated approach to cases depending on their subject-matter, by developing special rules on the issues of victim status and standing for associations intended for application only in cases concerning the adverse effects of climate change.
-A Modell III Protocol could also include extensive changes to the jurisdiction and admissibility requirements under the Convention.
-This could have profound and unprecedented implications for the way the Court adjudicates cases, which would significantly deviate from how the Court treats existing rights.
+That said, in the Klimaseniorinnen case, the Court has already shown itself capable of taking a differentiated approach to cases depending on their subject-matter, by developing special rules on the issues of victim status and standing for associations intended for application only in cases concerning the adverse effects of climate change.144 A Modell III Protocol could also include extensive changes to the jurisdiction and admissibility requirements under the Convention.
+This could have profound and unprecedented implications for the way the Court adjudicates cases.
 That may, in turn, impact the willingness of States to ratify the Protocol, affecting the overall extent to which the Protocol can guarantee the right in practice.

-B. An additional protocol to the ESC guaranteeing the human right to a healthy environment
+B. An additional protocol to the ESC protecting the human right to a healthy environment